Greg Lahaye

 This is platinum benchmarking.
 It's when you compare a proposal to the ideal version of a solution instead of comparing it to what you have now.

-Once the ideal becomes the reference point, every practical fix looks inadequate.
+Once the ideal becomes the reference point, practical fixes start to look inadequate.
 The threshold bump isn't being compared to the current system, where people are exhausted and alerts are being ignored.
 It's being compared to a fully rethought alerting architecture.

-But the question shouldn't be "is this as good as the best version we can picture?"
-It should be "is this better than what we're doing now, and is it worth the cost?"
+The better question is usually "is this better than what we're doing now, and is it worth the cost?"
 A five-minute threshold change that kills 80% of your false-positive alerts is a huge improvement.
-But once the ideal becomes the minimum bar, practical fixes get rejected for failing a test they were never supposed to pass.
+But once the ideal becomes the minimum bar, practical fixes can end up getting rejected for failing a test they were never supposed to pass.

 Status QuoPlatinum BenchmarkMarginal valuePerceived gap

 There's an asymmetry here though.
-We don't hold existing solutions to the same standard we hold proposals to.
+We tend not to hold existing solutions to the same standard we hold proposals to.

 Before something exists, it gets judged against everything it's missing.
-After it exists, it only gets judged on whether improving it further is worth the effort.
+After it exists, it mostly gets judged on whether improving it further is worth the effort.

 A useful way to catch this is the look-back test.
 Imagine the quick fix has already been applied.
 The threshold change is live, the alerts have quieted down, the team is sleeping through the night.
 Now someone proposes the full overhaul.
 Would you actually prioritise it?
 Would you pull engineers off other work to spend weeks rebuilding a system that's working well enough?

-If the answer is no, the objection was never really about value.
+If the answer is no, the objection probably wasn't about value.
 If the answer is yes, great, do both.
 Ship the five-minute fix now and pursue the overhaul later.
-The two were never in competition.
-Platinum benchmarking just made them feel like they were.
+The two aren't necessarily in competition.
+Platinum benchmarking can just make them feel like they are.